GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2023-09-22 00:00 UTC

+The site is behaving well. http://guidedtrack.com is working again.

 ## 🟡 2023-09-21 22:30 UTC

 The site is behaving well if you access it at https://www.guidedtrack.com. http://guidedtrack.com, which used to redirect to https://www.guidedtrack.com, has stopped working.
 We're looking into it.